nvmwill/nexmo-developer/_documentation/en/voice/voice-api/guides/conference-calling.md

 ---
-title: Legs and Conversations
+title: Conference Calling
 description: When a phone call is made or received by Vonage it is added to a conversation.
 A single conversation contains one or more phone calls (sometimes referred to as legs).
 navigation_weight: 2
 ---

-# Legs and Conversations
+# Conference Calling

 ## Overview